Breadcrumbs Home ›

 Trade and Labour

-The International Labour Policy Team leads negotiations and implementation the labour-related components of New Zealand’s trade agreements, with support from the Ministry of Foreign Affairs and Trade (MFAT).
+The International Labour Policy Team leads negotiations and implementation of the labour-related components of New Zealand’s trade agreements, with support from the Ministry of Foreign Affairs and Trade (MFAT).

 Asia-Pacific Economic Cooperation (APEC)